Kazuhiko Torishima

-Kazuhiko Torishima (鳥嶋 和彦, Torishima Kazuhiko) is a Japanese publishing executive and former manga magazine editor, who is currently serving as an advisor to Hakusensha.
+Kazuhiko Torishima (鳥嶋 和彦, Torishima Kazuhiko) is a Japanese publishing executive and former manga magazine editor, who is currently serving as an outside director at Bushiroad.
 He formerly worked at Shueisha, where he began as an editor in 1976, before becoming a senior managing director (CEO), and later a Shogakukan-Shueisha Productions director.
-When he moved to Hakusensha in 2015, he first served as president, then representative director, before taking on his current role of advisor.
+When he moved to Hakusensha in 2015, he first served as president, then representative director, before taking on the role of advisor.
+He began working for Bushiroad at the end of 2022.

-Torishima is often associated with works from the manga magazine Weekly Shōnen Jump, for which he was editor-in-chief from 1996 to 2001.
-He was manga author Akira Toriyama's editor during the run of Dr. Slump and through the first half of Dragon Ball.
-Torishima received a Special Achievement Award at the 2022 Japan Media Arts Festival for his work in manga, including the discovering of Toriyama and establishing the now "indispensable cross-media production method".
+Torishima has been called one of the most important figures in the history of manga, and has been credited with pioneering the media mix business strategy.
+He is often associated with works from the manga magazine Weekly Shōnen Jump, for which he was editor-in-chief from 1996 to 2001.
+Torishima discovered Akira Toriyama and was his editor throughout the run of Dr. Slump (1980–1984) and during the first half of Dragon Ball (1984–1995).
+He received a Special Achievement Award at the 2022 Japan Media Arts Festival for his work in manga.